Baruch Spinoza: Death and rescue of unpublished writings

 Spinoza's memorial plaque in the churchyard of the Nieuwe Kerk.
 When he was buried, no tombstone or plaque was prepared.
 His vault was close to Johan de Witt's remains.

 Spinoza's health began to fail in 1676, and he died in The Hague on 21 February 1677 at age 44, attended by a physician friend, Georg Herman Schuller.
 Spinoza had been ill with some form of lung affliction, probably tuberculosis and possibly complicated by silicosis brought on by grinding glass lenses.
 Although Spinoza had been becoming sicker for weeks, his death was sudden, and he died without leaving a will.
 Reports circulated that he repented his philosophical stances on his deathbed, but these tales petered out in the 18th century.
 Lutheran preacher Johannes Colerus wrote the first biography of Spinoza for the original reason of researching his final days.

 Spinoza was buried inside the Nieuwe Kerk four days after his death, with six others in the same vault.
 At the time, there was no memorial plaque for Spinoza.
-In the 18th century, the vault was emptied, and the remnants scattered over the earth of the churchyard.
+In the 18th century, the vault was emptied, and its remnants scattered across the churchyard.
 The memorial plaque is outside the church, where some of his remains are part of the churchyard's soil.
 Spinoza's friends rescued his personal belongings, papers, and unpublished manuscripts.
 His supporters took them away for safekeeping from seizure by those wishing to suppress his writings, and they do not appear in the inventory of his possessions at death.
 Within a year of his death, his supporters translated his Latin manuscripts into Dutch and other languages.
 Secular authorities and later the Roman Catholic Church banned his works.